pbaronti/Parent/README.md

 **Remember: Test your localization app + steplogger with a testing path of 15+ minutes in order to ensure the robustness of your localization app.**

 This repository includes 4 submodules:
-- `steplogger`: An Android app that includes :
+- `steplogger`: An Android app with:
-    - an overlay-based  GUI that presents a button that a competitor can press to record the current timestamp.
+    - an overlay-based  GUI that presents a button that a competitor can press to record the current timestamp;
-    - a logging service that logs the positions computed by a competitor app, and to log the timestamps of clicks on the overlay button;
+    - a logging service that logs the positions computed by a competitor app, and logs the timestamps of clicks on the overlay button;
 - `steplogger_fullscreen`: A variant of `steplogger` that runs as a full-screen app (buttons are full-screen instead of small overlays).
+Except where noted, what we explain below about `steplogger` also applies to `steplogger_fullscreen`;
 - `steplogger_client`: An Android test app that generates fake positions and invokes the logging system of `steplogger`/`steplogger_fullscreen`.
 - `evaalscore`: The octave/matlab code used to evaluate competitor apps.